British Freedom Party: Mission statement

 The stated objectives of the British Freedom Party were "to defend and restore the freedoms, traditions, unity, identity, democracy and independence of the British people, to establish full sovereignty over all our national affairs by restoring the supremacy of the British Parliament, to withdraw from the European Union, to promote democratic British nationalist principles, to promote the social, economic, environmental and cultural interests of the British people and to preserve and promote the ancestral rights and liberties of the British people as defined in the British Constitution."

 The party also had a 20 Point Plan on its main website, highlighting some of its key policies.
 They ranged from economic issues to social ones.

 Ideology

 The British Freedom Party espoused what it called "cultural nationalism".
 Weston said in an interview that the founders of the British Freedom Party "believed that culture, not color, was the important thing in Britain especially multi-cultural Britain.
 We can have one culture and it's not important about what color or race you come from".

-Stephen Tweed, the BFP's local party organiser for Kings Lynn and West Norfolk, objected in April 2012 to the creation of an Islamic centre in an old pub in King's Lynn, because it would be "exclusive, it will not be for the general public, it will be for Muslims only".
+Stephen Tweed, the BFP's local party organiser for Kings Lynn and West Norfolk, objected in April 2012 to the creation of an Islamic centre in a former pub in King's Lynn, because it would be "exclusive, it will not be for the general public, it will be for Muslims only".